Search Your Logs

 Step 1: Select one or more logs or log sets to search

-From the Log Search page, select the logs or log sets you want to look at by checking the boxes under “All Log sets”.
+On the Log Search page, go to the Log Set panel and select the logs or log sets you want to search.

 Step 2: Build a query

-You can also group your logs based on various criteria using the Groupby function:
+To present the resulting data in charts on the Visualize tab, you can group your logs based on various criteria by using the Groupby function:

 Visualize your logs using the Groupby function